federicomariamassari/udacity-rsend/projects/p2/p2-go-chase-it.md

 rosrun rqt_image_view rqt_image_view
 ```

-This command will spawn an additional (from the robot's point of view), which is easier to navigate than the instance contained in RViz.
+This command will spawn an additional instance of the camera view, but easier to handle than the one embedded in RViz.

 ![My World](./img/img2.png)

-`my_robot_config.rviz` inside `/home/$whoami/workspace/catkin_ws/src/my_robot`.

 ![RViz Lidar View](./img/img3.png)